Club Atlético Belgrano (Rosario): History

 In the first decade of the 20th century, employees of the Central Market and North Market of Rosario used to play football just for fun.
 They soon decided to establish a club so on June 17, 1911, "Centro Recreativo Mercado Central" was founded.
 The club affiliated to Liga Rosarina, playing in the second division changing its name to "Club atlético Belgrano".
 In that division, Belgrano won the "Copa de la Torre" beating Rosario Atlético.

 In 1915 the squad promoted to the LRF first division to play Copa Nicasio Vila (the main league championship in Rosario by then), won by Belgrano in 1924 after beating Tiro Federal in the final with a goal by forward Silvio Bearzotti.

 As the origins of the club were related to the Central Market (marketplace), they were nicknamed paperos (in Spanish, an expression referring to people who sell potatoes).

 As representative of LRF, Belgrano earned right to play the 1924 Copa Ibarguren v Boca Juniors (Primera División champion).
 The final was delayed and played in May 1926, when Belgrano was defeated 3–2.

 When the first professional league was created in Argentina in 1931 and LRF folded, Belgrano was a founding member of Asociación Rosarina, established that same year to organise professional competitions.
-During those yeaas, Belgrano made irregular campaigns.
+During those years, Belgrano made irregular campaigns.
 The highlight of the 1930s was the raise of forward Rinaldo Martino, who would be a notable player in San Lorenzo de Almagro and the Argentina national team in the 1940s, achieving a successful career.

 When Rosario Central and Newell's joined AFA to play in 1939 Argentine Primera División, the Rosario regional competitions lost importance.
 Teams affiliated to ARF registered to "Torneo del Litoral", with Belgrano merging with Club Atlético Provincial to play the tournament, but the team finished 6th of 8.
 Belgrano returned to ARF to play the "Torneo Gobernador Luciano Molinas", the first division, contesting that championship until 1980, when the club disaffiliated from ARF leaving the professional activity.